Menu

 We collect personal information when recruiting personnel, such as your name, contact details, qualifications, and work and study history.

-Before offering you a position, we may collect additional details such as your tax file number and superannuation information and other information necessary to conduct background checks to determine your suitability for certain positions (for example, positions which involve working with children).
+Before offering you a position, we may collect additional details such as references from the referees you have provided us, your tax file number and superannuation information and other information necessary to conduct background checks to determine your suitability for certain positions (for example, working with vulnerable patients or working with confidential personal information).

 Business contacts

-We collect personal information when we do business with you, such as if you are a doctor who is referring a patient to MoleMap.
+We collect personal information when we do business with you, such as if you are a doctor who is referring a patient to MoleMap, or if you are a supplier that provides goods or services to us.
 The personal information that we generally collect may include:

 • full name